-U.S. home-price growth decelerates for first time since 2021
+U.S. home-price growth decelerates for first time since 2021, including Seattle’s

 Mortgage rates have nearly doubled since the end of 2021.
 The run-up in rates, combined with high prices, are squeezing potential buyers and starting to slow housing markets in some of the most popular pandemic boomtowns.

+That echoes more recent data from the Northwest Multiple Listing Service showing fewer people in the Seattle area buying homes and prices leveling off.

+The Case-Shiller index tracks single-family home prices in areas of King, Pierce and Snohomish counties and lags by two months.

 Still, Lazzara noted that growth rates are strong by historical standards.
-A measure of prices in 20 US cities accelerated, climbing 21.2% in April following a 21.1% gain in March, according to the index.
+A measure of prices in 20 U.S. cities accelerated, climbing 21.2% in April following a 21.1% gain in March, according to the index.
 Tampa, Florida; Miami and Phoenix had the biggest gains.

 “Mortgage financing has become more expensive as the Federal Reserve ratchets up interest rates, a process that had only just begun when April data were gathered,” Lazzara said in a statement.
 “A more challenging macroeconomic environment may not support extraordinary home price growth for much longer.”